CultureBoost™ (4CB-500) - Cell Systems

 CultureBoost™ Growth Factor for Cell Cultures

-This 10 mL (50x) Vial activates 500mL Cell Systems Cell Culture Medium.
+This 10 mL Vial supplements 500mL Cell Systems Cell Culture Medium.

 CultureBoost™ is the broad-spectrum mitogen in Cell Systems Complete Medium (4Z0-500) and Cell Systems Medium Without Serum (4Z3-500).
 CultureBoost contains Cell Systems bovine growth factor and porcine heparin.